WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 }
 ```

-Dapp then validates if recieved session namespaces are valid for requested proposal namespaces.
-If they are valid then session is established.
-If they are not valid then session cannot be established.
+The Dapp then validates if the received session namespaces comply with the requested proposal namespaces.
+If so, the session is established / settled.
+If not, the session is not established and MUST delete all related cached data.

 # Validation test cases